NAMASTE!

 Bhakti Yoga

-Bhakti Yoga is a section of Vedic knowledge to help develop a better sense of self and awareness from mantra meditation to kirtan (to singing mantras) and numerous other types of activities.
+Bhakti Yoga is a section of knowledge and practice to help develop a better sense of self and awareness from mantra meditation to kirtan (to singing mantras) and numerous other types of activities.
 The Festival also features a wonderful collection of books in the Vedic Bookstore for more information on the science of bhakti yoga culture.

 Some Important Life Lessons From Ratha-Yatra